Kingcitaldo125/PySnake/README.md

 # PySnake
-PyGame implementation of the classic Snake game
+PyGame implementation of the classic Snake game in 100 LOC.